Project title: Sharing Knowledge for Building Climate Resilience among Farmers in sub-Saharan Africa

 Training opportunities

-A comprehensive package of training will be agreed in consultation with the supervisors and will be tailored to the specific needs of the successful applicant.
-Elements of training will be provided by the supervisors, Middlesex University, and by other providers.
-In addition, the supervisors and Flood Re will offer local training relating to flood risk management and specifically the background and operation of UK flood insurance.
+A comprehensive package of training will be agreed in consultation with the supervisors including bespoke training on impact evaluation and decision-making under risk among smallholder farmers.
+Elements of training will be provided by the supervisors, the collaborative partner, and by other providers.

 Essential and/or desirable attributes/skills